Prompt engineer: complete hiring guide with job description

 Career progression does not follow traditional engineering paths.
 You cannot just promote someone from junior to senior prompt engineer and call it a career ladder.
 The role branches into several directions.

 Some prompt engineers move into AI strategy.
 They understand what AI can and cannot do from hands-on experience, making them valuable for product decisions and implementation planning.
-Companies like McKinsey, BCG, and Deloitte actively hire for these hybrid roles.
+92% of executives expect to increase AI spending over the next three years, which means companies like McKinsey, BCG, and Deloitte are actively building out these hybrid roles.

 Others specialize by domain.
 Healthcare prompts require different expertise than financial services or creative content generation.
 Deep specialization in a vertical makes you more valuable than generic AI skills.